sleak-lbl/weekly-emails/items/bssw.md

-### Applications for Better Scientific Software (BSSw) Fellowship Program Close September 30!
+### Applications for Better Scientific Software (BSSw) Fellowship Program Close Wednesday!

 Do you have something to share with the scientific software community?
 Do you have a passion to learn and teach others about better software?
 Are you